Dark Matter annihilation energy output and its effects on the high-z IGM

-Finally, it is important to mention that the phenomenologies of KK particles (as they arise in UED) and of SUSY are very similar, and both of them could be tested, for example in particle colliders, by studying interactions above a certain energy scale.
+The phenomenologies of KK particles (as they arise in UED) and of SUSY are very similar, and both of them could be tested, for example in particle colliders, by studying interactions above a certain energy scale.
 In the case of KK, this energy scale corresponds to the inverse of the radius of compactification of the extra dimmension, whereas in SUSY, it corresponds to the mass of the neutralinos and superpartners.
-Current collider lower limits on the mass scale of this new physics (for example the LHC limits) are on the order of the ~100 GeV and increasing.
+Current collider lower limits on the mass scale of this new physics (for example the LHC limits) are on the order of the ~$100GeV$ and increasing.
 This mass limit will motivate the values that we adopt for the WIMP mass in the rest of this work.
-We use both a WIMP mass of 10 GeV and of 1TeV.
+We use both a WIMP mass of $10GeV$ and of $1TeV$.